ivan-aidun/ivan-aidun.github.io/docs/other-writing.markdown

 <summary title="Click to expand">
 <h4><u>Blog</u></h4>
 </summary>
 I have a math blog for more casual math writing.
-You can find it [here][blog].
+You can find it <a class="page-link" href="https://mathblognplusone.wordpress.com/">here</a>.
 </details>

 <details>
 <summary title="Click to expand">
 <h4><u>Oberlin Honors Thesis</u></h4>
 </summary>
-My undergraduate honors thesis, advised by [Lola Thompson][lola]:
+My undergraduate honors thesis, advised by <a class="page-link" href="http://www.lolathompson.com/">Lola Thompson</a>:
 <a class="page-link" href="/files/other-writing/honors-thesis/A_statistical_investigation_of_a_divisor_sum_function.pdf" download>Honor's Thesis</a>
 </details>